-Yes, the possibility of coming across a bear while on a trail ride in the Los Padres Forest is likely.
-Therefore we must learn to enjoy sharing the trails with bears.
+Yes, the possibility of coming across a bear or a mountain lion while on a trail ride in the Los Padres Forest, Montana de Oro or Santa Margarita Lake is likely.
+Therefore we must learn to enjoy sharing the trails with bears and mountain lions.

 Learn to Enjoy Sharing the Trails with Bears

 There are over 1,000 California black bears here in San Luis Obispo County which is actually less than 10% of the total black bear population in California, but present none-the-less.
 Most California black (brown) bears live in Northern California.
-However, here in SLO County the Los Padres Forest – due to its large, relatively undeveloped expanse of habitat where bears can roam freely – provides a critical habitat necessary to the survival of bears living in the Southern part of California.
+However, here in SLO County the Los Padres Forest, and even in Los Osos (The Bears) – due to vast, relatively undeveloped expanse of habitat where bears can roam freely – provides a critical habitat necessary to the survival of bears living in the Southern part of California.

 Do not run; instead, face the animal, make noise and try to appear as large as possible.